RoundRonin/TCP_Server_Client/README.md

 make rebuild
 ```

-To clean upp all the building use:
+To clean up all the building use:

 ```sh
 make clean